This site has been compiled by Ben Hewlett, a professional harmonica player and teacher with composer and multi-instrumentalist Paul Lennon.

 After teaching harmonica evening class, Ben qualified as a Music Workshop Leader and started working full time teaching music in various settings, including using music technology with disabled students, working with adults with learning difficulties, in workshops, schools and private lessons.
 In 2002, Ben successfully completed his ‘Certificate of Teaching, Associated Board of the Royal Schools of Music’ (CTABRMS).

-Ben also runs the Blues Jam Factory, using harmonica training as part of a corporate team building session.
-Clients include DHL, Lloyds TSB, University of Singapore, Exel and Spice UK.
+Ben also runs corporate team building harmonica sessions.
+Clients include Airbus, DHL, Lloyds TSB, Singapore Uni, Exel, Sanofi Novartis and Spice UK.

 Ben has taught and performed with his harmonica around the world – both studying and teaching as far afield as Germany, America, Thailand and Singapore.